gitkraken/git-integration-for-jira-self-managed-docs/git-integration-for-jira-self-managed/GitHub.md

 4. Enter a **Branch name** or leave it as is (recommended).

 <div class='callout callout--basic'>
   <p>The Git Integration for Jira Data Center app gets the default branch from almost all integrations.
-However, the exception is with Gerrit which always has “master” as its default branch.</p>
+However, the exception is with Gerrit which always has 'master' as its default branch.</p>
 </div>

 * * *